cleblanc87/docker-local-dev/Readme.md

 Run this file to configure a local .dev dns zone to route to your local docker-machine all requests to *.dev will route through the nginx-proxy container exposed on $(docker-machine ip default):80

+Setup will also install https://github.com/brikis98/docker-osx-dev and configure a local .dev tld

 ## Dependencies

 local docker-machine installation